 While wearing the backpack, stand sideways to a mirror.
 The straps should conform to the top and back of your shoulders, leaving minimal or no air space between the pack and your body.
 In front, the shoulder strap padding should end about 2 to 3 inches below your arm pits.
 If the padding ends at or above your armpits, the straps are too short and you’ll need either another pack or different-size shoulder straps.

 These straps attach the top edge of the backpack to the upper portion of the shoulder straps.
-Adjusting these straps allows you to lean the pack toward or away from your upper body, keeping the pack in balance over your hips.
-Looking sideways at the pack, you should see the load straps forming a 45° angle to the top of the pack. the angle is drastically off, you may need to adjust the torso length or choose a different pack.
+Adjusting them allows you to lean the pack toward or away from your upper body while keeping the pack in balance over your hips.
+Looking sideways, you should see the load straps forming a 45° angle to the top of the pack.
+If the angle is drastically off, you may need to adjust the torso length or choose a different pack.

 This adjustable strap is located just over your sternum and connects both shoulder straps together to keep the pack steady.

 This is the portion of the pack that presses against your back.
-All back panels should be padded to prevent the pack’s contents from poking you in the back.
-One drawback of a back panel is that it causes your back to sweat.
-To minimize this, some pack manufacturers build air channels into the back panel to allow some airflow.
-The panel should also be made of a porous air-mesh foam for greater comfort.
+To prevent the contents from poking you, all back panels should be padded.
+One drawback, however, is, it causes your back to sweat.
+To minimize this, some manufacturers build in air channels to allow some airflow.
+For even more comfort, the panel should also be made of a porous air-mesh foam.

-The frame of an internal frame backpack provides rigidity and helps transfer the load onto your hips.
-Some frames consist of two aluminum or composite stays (flat bars) running parallel to each other underneath the back panel.
-In other pack frames, the two metal stays cross in an X-pattern.
-Still other packs use thin metal rods to create a frame, located either behind the back panel or along the perimeter of the pack.
+An internal frame backpack provides rigidity and helps transfer the load onto your hips.
+Typically, frames consist of two aluminum or composite stays, also known as flat bars, running parallel to each other underneath the back panel.
+In some, the two metal stays cross in an X-pattern, while others use thin metal rods to create a frame, located either behind the back panel or along the perimeter of the pack.